Death sentence overturned for intellectually disabled man

 - Parents go to court to boot 30-year-old son from home

-Prosecutors had argued that Lewis should remain on death row, saying that he managed to successfully gamble in Las Vegas, bantered with police during questioning and has “street smarts.”
+The court rejected those arguments, citing findings by a lower court judge that Lewis “was not a successful street hustler, having been arrested and convicted numerous times, nor was he adept at deceiving police during his interview.”

+Jurors deciding Lewis’ fate didn’t hear evidence of his intellectual disabilities.
+In 2002, the U.S. Supreme Court ruled that states should not execute the intellectually disabled, citing cruel and unusual punishment.

-Lewis’ attorney, Robert Sanger, says his client’s sentence will be reduced to life in prison without the possibility of parole.
+Lewis’ attorney, Robert Sanger, said his client’s sentence will be reduced to life in prison without the possibility of parole.

+Sanger, who has argued Lewis’ case since 1994, had also sought a new trial for his client but was unsuccessful.

+He had argued that Lewis’ trial attorney was ineffective and criticized the unusually short length of his trial — just four days.
+The penalty phase that led to Lewis’ death sentence took just over 90 minutes, he said.